 When would you not need to pay an excess?

-With our health insurance, you won’t need to pay an excess if you make a claim for any of these benefits:
+This depends on your cover.
+However, with our health insurance, you won’t need to pay an excess if you make a claim for any of these benefits:

 - Cancer treatment wigs benefit: we’ll pay towards the cost of a wig due to hair loss caused by cancer treatment